 I learned to do this from reading Merlin Mann’s post GTD: Project Verbs vs. Next-Action Verbs.
-In that post, he talks about how to spot whether you’ve got a project or an action, but I took it as a primer on how to write ToDo lists.
+In that post, he talks about how to determine whether you’ve got a project or an action, but I took it as a primer on how to write to-do lists.

 |Next-action verbs (Task Verbs)|